billgraham5/cml-exabgp/README.md

 	```
 	<img width="886" alt="Screen Shot 2022-03-17 at 14 44 59" src="https://user-images.githubusercontent.com/49030026/158878934-90ad53d5-a075-432f-bc4d-107df5250a04.png">

+	Note:  In CML 2.2, the interface names listed in the CML WebUI do not correctly align with the names in the operating system.
+Ignore the CML WebUI names.

-5. Execute these commands to update Ubuntu, install PIP, install ExaBGP, and download a copy of the route-smash script.
+5. Execute these commands to update Ubuntu, install the Python package manager (PIP), install ExaBGP, and download a copy of the route-smash script from Github.

 	```
  	sudo apt update -y